 Should imminent safety hazards or illegal bedrooms be found to exist in the building or on the premises, they will be cited as violations.
 A violation letter will be sent to the owner and occupant of the property.
 The property owner must correct any illegal bedrooms or safety hazards.

-If the violations cited are not corrected within thirty (30) days of the date of a violation letter, the property owner may be subject to a monthly code enforcement fee until the violations are corrected and the property is re-inspected and approved by Development Services.
+If the violations cited are not corrected within 30 days of the date of a violation letter, the property owner may be subject to a monthly code enforcement fee until the violations are corrected and the property is re-inspected and approved by Development Services.

-Operating a short-term rental without a permit or other non-compliance
+Operating an accessory short-term rental without a permit or other non-compliance

-If you operate a Type A accessory short-term rental without the required permit, you will be found in violation of Portland City Code and subject to enforcement action.
+If you operate an accessory short-term rental without the required permit or Conditional Use Review, or if you violate any of the regulations and conditions of a Type A or B accessory short-term rental, you will be found in violation of Portland City Code and subject to enforcement action.
 Citations with civil penalties may be issued for violations of Chapter 33.207.

-To review citation fees, please check out the fee schedule.
+To review enforcement and penalties fees, please consult the current fee schedule below.

 - A Type A accessory short-term rental permit can be revoked for failure to comply with the regulations of Chapter 33.207.
 When a Type A accessory short-term rental permit has been revoked, a new Type A accessory short-term rental permit will not be issued to that resident at that site for 2 years, in addition to other enforcement actions for continued non-compliance.

-- If your Type B short-term rental permit is not compliant with your Conditional Use land use review approval, you will be found in violation of Portland City Code and subject to enforcement action.
+- If your Type B short-term rental is not compliant with your Conditional Use Review approval, you will be found in violation of Portland City Code and subject to enforcement action.
 Citations with civil penalties may be issued for violations of Chapter 33.207 or an approved land use review.